Seizure Clusters, Status Epilepticus, and Rescue Medication

 • Download a Seizure Action Plan Template

-• Work with your medical provider to determine when a seizure rescue medication should be used and which medication you will use.
+• Consult your medical provider to decide when and which seizure rescue medication to use.

 • Share your Seizure Action Plan with anyone who might be with your loved one when they experience a seizure.